tlack/xxl/README.md

 'encode is {ravel[many,str]};            // ravel calls x y[0] for arrays (len > 1), x y[1] for scalars
 ```

 Here's what's going on in this monster.
 I'll explain the parts, and then the sequence of how it comes together.
-As per the
-fashion that we like, the code starts from the simple, base functions, and progresses to the more complex functions that
-use them.

 `ecb`/`esb`/`eq` enclose their argument in curly braces, square braces, or quotes, respectively.
 They use the name `x`
 to refer to their argument.